SasisGitHub/Sasikaran-A/README.md

 ## 👋 Hi there, I'm Sasikaran!

 I'm an aspiring data analyst with a passion to transform complex datasets into meaningful insights and impactful visualizations.
-I love working with Python, SQL,and Microsoft: Power BI, Excel.
+I love working with SQL,Microsoft: Power BI, Excel, and
+Python
 I am constantly exploring new techniques and tools to enhance my data analysis skills!

 ## Skills